Go to Reviews.org US Edition

 Optus MVNOs vs Optus

 On the flip side, Optus offers a wide a range of handsets, including newly released options from Apple and Samsung, which can be paid off as part of Postpaid plans.
-At the time of writing, Southern Phone was the only Optus MVNO offering Postpaid handsets and its range wasn’t as vast as what Optus had to offer.
+At the time of writing, Southern Phone is the only Optus MVNO offering Postpaid handsets and its range isn't nearly as vast as what Optus has to offer.

 One of the main perks of going with Optus instead of an Optus MVNO is easier access to 5G plans.
-At the time of writing, while Optus wasn’t offering 5G with any of its Prepaid plans, the telco was including access to the Optus 5G network with all of its SIM Only plans.
-Granted, those prices start at around $50 a month for 20GB of data.
+At the time of writing Optus was including access to the Optus 5G network with all of its SIM Only plans.
+Granted, those prices start at around $49 per month for 30GB of data.